Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

 Finally, we compare the following: (1) our method on the sphere, using exact singular values and vectors as in the set up for Table \ref{tab:converg}; (2) our method with the point cloud procedure described in \ref{sec:PointCloud} and finite differences to estimate $P_\Gamma'$; (3) the method in \cite{MemoliSapiro01}.
 Since method (3) requires $\epsilon=Ch^\gamma$ where $C=\sqrt{3}$ and $\gamma \in (0,1)$, to fairly compare the error of the methods, we increase the width of the narrow band to $h=2h^{0.7},$ which is used in the convergence analysis of (3) in \cite{MemoliSapiro01}.
+We initialize the experiments using methods (1), (2), and (3) with exact values given in a box of length $h$ around the source point/points in the initial sets.
 We also are not able to compute the $L_1$ error for method (3) since the solution is not constant along the normals of $\Gamma$.
 Therefore, we can only report the $L_\infty$ error, and we use trilinear interpolation to approximate the solutions on $\Gamma$ for (3).
 The errors are reported in Table \ref{tab:comparison}.
 We can also see that estimating $P_\Gamma$ from a point cloud and $P_\Gamma'$ from finite differences does not greatly influence the $L_1$ error of the method.